Driving and traffic law

 The police can require you to have a blood test:

-• once you’ve chosen to have a blood test after an evidential breath test has shown you’re over the breath-alcohol limit that applies to you (see above: “Evidential breath tests”)
+- once you’ve chosen to have a blood test after an evidential breath test has shown you’re over the breath-alcohol limit that applies to you (see: “Evidential breath tests” above)

 You have the right to choose to have a blood test if an evidential breath test shows you’re over the breath-alcohol limit that applies to you.

-A blood test must be taken by a doctor or nurse.
-If you’re in hospital after a traffic accident, breath tests aren’t permitted, but blood samples can be taken from you whether you agree to this or not, including while you’re unconscious.
+A blood test has to be taken by a doctor or nurse.
+If you’re in hospital after a traffic accident, breath tests aren’t allowed, but blood samples can be taken from you whether you agree to this or not, including while you’re unconscious.
+You can later ask for that blood sample to be independently analysed.

 Can I refuse a blood test?

 No. If you refuse to have the blood test it’s a criminal offence.
-For a first or second conviction, you can be imprisoned for up to three months or fined up to $4,500, and you must be disqualified for at least six months.
+For a first or second conviction, you can be imprisoned for up to three months or fined up to $4,500, and you have to be disqualified from driving for at least six months.

 Drug impairment tests